captainigweh12/rejection-hero/README.md

 - Progress bar showing completion percentage
 - Single focused quest card with category badge
 - Large, easy-to-tap NO (green) and YES (red) buttons
+- **Quit Quest Button** 🆕: Red X button in header to end quest anytime with confirmation
 - **Quest Regeneration** 🔄 NEW!:
   - Tap on category or difficulty badges to change them
   - Select new category and difficulty from dropdown modals